-Do you get frustrated when you feel someone is biased towards a product, service, or certain brand?
-Biased information can end up being very frustrating and even costly to your operation.
-Now think about how you make decisions on your farming operation.
+We can all probably think of a product, service, or brand we feel biased towards.
+Then think about how you make decisions on your farming operation.
 Do you have any bias on how different fields respond to a certain seed, fertilizer, or crop protection product?
-Allowing your bias to persuade field decisions can be very costly and frustrating as well.
+Allowing your bias to persuade field decisions can be very costly and frustrating.
 Your knowledge of your own farm is invaluable.
 Using farm analytics can enhance your decision making by removing or challenging the bias with objective analysis.

 You don’t have to look very hard to find chemical manufacturers’ advertisements claiming a significant positive yield response (15, 20, 25+ bu./ac) to using one of their fungicide products.
 There are many effective products on the market that provide good control and protection against fungal pathogens, but advertisement claims based on ‘average trial data’ aren’t guarantees for your fields.
 Three critical components (a host, favorable environment, and pathogen) must come together at the same time for a plant disease to thrive.
 These three components are commonly referred to as the Plant Disease Triangle.
 Management or alteration of just one of these components prevents or reduces disease severity.

 To efficiently collect data on your farming operation, it’s important to have a good plan and keep notes as you go, collect in a timely manner, and verify that data matches what happened throughout the season.
 There are many data points that need to be collected, verified, and entered to get a full-scope picture of your operation for analytics purposes.

 Every grower sets goals for their farming operation.
 Seeking high yields or decreasing costs of operation are commonly cited, but ultimately what every grower wants to know is whether or not each decision is profitable.